SJCooper/lets-go-walkies/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
-  - There was one error flagged as below which was directly related to the submit button iOS fix and was required for the site to style correctly.
+  - There was one warning flagged as below which was directly related to the submit button iOS fix and was required for the site to style correctly.
 This did not impact any usability of the site.

 <img width="996" alt="css-validation" src="https://user-images.githubusercontent.com/7358665/155917193-03849545-2dcf-4f75-a285-8512b0bff47b.png">
 <img width="469" alt="css-warning" src="https://user-images.githubusercontent.com/7358665/155917203-bf137c8e-1131-407a-bc61-d8cdc921d972.png">